-My plan aims to ensure that we become more responsive to the needs of individuals and communities, with a particular focus on: investing in front line policing, providing a quality service in terms of call handling and response and effectively managing demand on our services - including non-crime demand such metal health-related incidents and missing persons.
+My plan aims to ensure that we become more responsive to the needs of individuals and communities, with a particular focus on: investing in front line policing, providing a quality service in terms of call handling and response and effectively managing demand on our services - including non-crime demand such mental health-related incidents and missing persons.
+We will:-

-- ✓ Work with central government to secure additional resources for crime and policing in Nottinghamshire through bids for funding and lobbying to ensure that the area receives its fair share of resources.
-I will continue to invest in neighbourhood policing and work with partner agencies to identify and respond to crime and community safety issues in priority locations - ✓ Further develop our local communication and engagement strategies to improve the quality of engagement with local communities and ensure that our frontline officers and staff are visible, accessible and responsive in your area - ✓ Ensure that Nottinghamshire Police maintains strong performance in terms of call handling and response times and improve the transparency of our reporting in this area - ✓ Support further improvements in the identification and management of multiple and complex needs in the delivery of our services, particularly in responding to mental health related needs as part of a trauma informed approach.
-This includes an ongoing commitment to custody based liaison and diversion services and street triage
+- Work with central Government and local partners to further strengthen front line capacity across Nottinghamshire and improve the way in which communities are engaged and kept informed of what is being done to tackle crime anti-social behaviour in their area - Further develop our local communication and engagement strategies to improve the quality of engagement with local communities and ensure that our frontline officers and staff are visible, accessible and responsive in your area

+- Ensure that Nottinghamshire Police maintains strong performance in terms of call handling and response times and improve the transparency of our reporting in this area - Support further improvements in the identification and management of multiple and complex needs in the delivery of our services, particularly in responding to mental health related needs as part of a trauma informed approach.
+This includes an ongoing commitment to custody based liaison and diversion services and street triage ensure we are effective in policing the digital beat.
+We will:-
-2B.

 Improving our capacity, capability and effectiveness in policing the digital beat

 The profile of crime and victimisation is changing rapidly, accelerated by the impact of the Coronavirus pandemic.
-As new technology is developed and more activity takes place on line, we must continue to adapt our ways of working to ensure we are effective in policing the digital beat.
+As new technology is developed and more activity takes place on line, we must continue to adapt our ways of working to

-- ✓ Continue to explore opportunities to extend our digital reach and make digital engagement with communities easier, more accessible and more consistent - ✓ Continue to improve our response to crimes committed or facilitated online.
-This will include work to expand the force's digital media investigation team to enable better outcomes for victims of online crime - ✓ Increase the capacity of digital policing teams to recover evidence and actionable intelligence in the response to serious and organised crime, rape and serious sexual offences and child sexual abuse and exploitation - ✓ Work with local, regional and national partners to promote a range of practical crime prevention tools and materials to help residents and businesses to better protect themselves from fraud and work with the police and partners to ensure a clear and consistent approach to victim support
+Continue to extend our digital reach and make digital engagement with communities easier, more accessible and more consistent

+- Make at least £300k of new funding available to improve our response to crimes committed or facilitated online - Expand the force's digital media investigation team to enable better outcomes for victims of online crime and increase the capacity of digital policing teams in the response to serious and organised crime, rape and serious sexual offences and child sexual abuse and exploitation - Invest in improving support for vulnerable victims of online fraud, ensuring clear and consistent pathways of support - Work with local, regional and national partners to promote a range of practical crime prevention tools and materials to help residents and businesses to better protect themselves from fraud and work with the police and partners to ensure a clear and consistent approach to victim support
-2C.

 Improving our understanding of and response to issues of greatest community concern

 The crime and community safety issues affecting our communities are many and varied and as such, need to be tackled at a neighbourhood level.
-I am committed to ensuring that police and partner agencies understand these issues and are working with you to address them as part of a joined up problem solving approach.

-I want to ensure that we are effective in responding to the issues of greatest concern to you and your community, with a particular focus on tackling anti-social behaviour, road safety, drug related activity, rural crime and crimes affecting our rural communities.
-I also want to ensure that the voices and concerns of minority, marginalised and lesser heard communities are heard and addressed.
+We are committed to ensuring that our agencies understand these issues and are working with you to address them as part of a joined up problem solving approach.
+We want to ensure that we are effective in responding to the issues of greatest concern to you and your community, with a particular focus on tackling anti-social behaviour, road safety, drug-related activity and crimes affecting our rural communities.
+We will ensure that the voices and concerns of minority, marginalised and lesser heard communities are heard and addressed.
+We will:- review take up, awareness and use of the Community Trigger process as a means of bringing agencies together to tackle long standing ASB issues